Viva Erotica: Synopsis

 Unsuccessful film director Kwok-wing (Leslie Cheung) has been out of work for over a year, living off of his police officer girlfriend Man-wai (Karen Mok).
 He struggles with his self-esteem and the shame he feels from not being able to support his family.

 Finally, Kwok-wing and his producer Chung (Law Kar-ying) are able to get one of Kwok-wing's scripts financed by local mob boss Pui (Paul Chun), but there are two catches: the film must be a Category III porno and must star Pui's girlfriend Mango (Shu Qi).
 While he has doubts about compromising his artistic integrity in order to direct a porn film, Kwok-wing agrees with Man-wai's support.

 While filming, Kwok-wing faces many hardships.
 Mango is uncooperative, aggressively protesting the required nudity and sex scenes, and the film is constantly in danger of going over budget.
 Meanwhile, Man-wai feels neglected as Kwok-wing is focused on both the filmmaking and the beautiful Mango.

-Kwok-wing makes a breakthrough while directed Mango and her scene partner Wah, and filming begins to improve.
-As Kwok-wing's work consumes him and his fantasies of Mango grow, Man-wai declares the two have become "more like roommates than lovers" and leaves him.
+Kwok-wing makes a breakthrough while directing Mango and her scene partner Wah, and filming begins to improve.
+As Kwok-wing's work consumes him and his fantasies of Mango grow, Man-wai declares the two of them have become "more like roommates than lovers" and leaves him.
 At the same time, despite their mended relationship, Mango gently makes her disinterest in his modest means clear.

 On the last day of filming, a devastating fire breaks out on set.
 Despite a brave crew member's attempt to save the film negatives, they are significantly damaged.
 Pui won't give the crew additional budget to rebuild the set, and a fight breaks out between the crew and the gangsters.
 With a newfound solidarity, the crew works together to rebuild a set and finish the film.

 Later, Chung becomes a director, crewman Dicky becomes a porn actor, Mango leaves the industry and marries, Kwok-wing and Man-wai reconcile, and Kwok-wing finds a new passion in directing porn films his way.